bearicide/groupme-github-flushinga/README.md

 # 🥣 Flushing A – Soup Line Recipes

 Welcome to the **Flushing A Soup Station**.
-This is where you check out the soups in rotation, pick your favorite, and vote for what hits the menu next week.
+This is where you check out the soups in rotation, pick your favorite, and vote for what might hit the menu next week.

 ---